-Saslow, professor emeritus of psychiatry, joined OHSU’s Department of Psychiatry in 1957 as its first full-time chairman and retained that position until retiring in 1973.
-In California he worked for the Veteran’s Administration Hospital as chief of Mental Health and Behavioral Sciences, and at UCLA as professor of psychiatry for the Neuro-psychiatric Institute.
+Dr. Saslow, Professor Emeritus of Psychiatry, joined OHSU’s Department of Psychiatry in 1957 as its first full-time chairman and retained that position until retiring in 1973.
+In California he worked for the Veteran’s Administration Hospital as chief of Mental Health and Behavioral Sciences, and at UCLA as Professor of Psychiatry for the Neuro-Psychiatric Institute.
 Saslow returned to Oregon, and OHSU, in 1978 where he saw patients and taught resident physicians.

 Professor Saslow was a vital and contributing member of the department’s faculty where he taught young doctors for over 40 years.
 His practical and rigorous approach to Psychiatry and his gracious, thoughtful wisdom have been a huge influence in the field of Psychiatry and especially in our own department.
 Dr. Saslow passed away on September 17, 2006.

 The dates of the next lecture have not been announced yet, but please check back periodically for updates.

 July 19, 2015

 Instructor, Department of Psychiatry

 Senior Associate Dean for Academic Affairs; Professor of Psychiatry & Neurology

 University of Rochester School of Medicine & Dentistry

 Bipolar Disorder: Depression, Rapid Cycling, and Comorbidities Require Complex Treatment